View Dolores Spellman's Obituary on TheDay.com and share memories

 |

-Waterford - Dolores Janovic Spellman, 93, of Waterford, died Wednesday, May 1, 2019, at Fairview in Groton.
-She was the widow of William Spellman who predeceased her May 30, 2006.
+Waterford - Dolores Janovic Spellman, 93, of Waterford, passed away Wednesday, May 1, 2019, surrounded by her loving family.

+She was born in West Orange, N.J.
+April 27, 1926, the daughter of Raymond and Estelle Slawinski Janovic.
+She married William Spellman in Our Lady of Perpetual Help Church in New London June 24, 1950.
+He who died May 30, 2006.

-Mrs. Spellman had been an administrative assistant at the Electric Boat Company, Waterford Board of Education and the Waterford Police Department.
+Mrs. Spellman was a graduate of Bloomfield High School in Bloomfield, N.J.
+She had been employed as an Administrative Assistant at Electric Boat in Groton, the Waterford Board of Education and the Waterford Police Department.
+She was a communicant of St Paul Church in Waterford.

-Funeral arrangements are incomplete and will be announced in a full obituary to be published in Friday's edition of The Day.
-The Thomas L. Neilan & Sons Funeral Home, 12 Ocean Ave., New London, is assisting the family.
+She is survived by two sons, William Spellman (Tricia), Daniel Spellman (Denise), both of Waterford; two daughters, Susan Spellman Zeppieri of Gales Ferry, and Nancy Spellman Trunko (David) of Wallingford.
+Dee had 11 grandchildren, James, Jordan (Jason), Katie, Sean, Danielle (Stephanie), Ryan, Avery, Kelli, Megan, Shea, and Liam; and five great-grandchildren, Owen, Colin, Josie, Sunny and Luke.

+Dee created a warm and loving home for her children.
+She often looked after many of the grandchildren and was famous for the best Mac n' Cheese!
+The family spent many hours on the porch talking or watching TV and often times napping on the most comfortable couch ever made.
+She was a great mother, grandmother, and great-grandmother.
+She truly knew how to make people feel loved.